 OF THE MANSION

-When Ernst Ziller, the German architect, was assigned the building of the Crown Prince’s Palace, it was on condition that the building would neither be majestic nor modelled on other European Palaces.
-The building was to harmonize with the homes of the wealthy Greeks of that time and be representative of the ruling social class of the country.
-It appears that those guide-lines were laid down by George I.
+When German architect Ernst Ziller was assigned the planning and construction of the Crown Prince’s Palace, he was instructed that the building should not be overwhelming, nor should it be modelled after other european palaces.
+Instead, the Palace’s design had to harmonize with the homes of the wealthy Greeks of the time and be representative of the ruling social class of the country.
+It appears that those guidelines were laid down by George I.

-The result is a three-storey neo-classical building with a plain symmetrical facade.
-The main part of the building is flanked by two slightly protruding wings.
-On the second floor there is a row of double windows separated with spaces and carved with heraldic symbols, representations of the four seasons, the letters K and Σ (for the Greek spelling of Constantine and Sophia) as well as characters from Greek mythology.
-At the top of the building Ziller had statues placed.
-All sides of the building are unpretentious.
-The only protrusion is the porch with its Ionic columns at the main entrance on Herodon Attikou Street.
+The result is a three-storey, neo-classical building with an austere and symmetrical facade.
+The central section of the building is flanked by two slightly protruding wings.
+On the second floor, there is a row of double windows.
+Positioned in the spaces between the windows are carves of heraldic symbols, depictions of the four seasons, the letters K and Σ (for the Greek spelling of the names of Constantine and Sophia) and representations of characters from Greek mythology.
+At the top of the building, Ziller placed a row of statues.
+All sides of the building are clean and modest.
+The only embellishment that protrudes is the porch with the Ionic columns, located at the main entrance of the Mansion on Herodou Attikou Street.

-When designing the facade and the floor plan of the Crown Princes’ Palace, Ziller was influenced by the work of his friend and fellow-architect, T. Hansen.
+When designing the facade and the floor plan of the Crown Princes’ Palace, Ziller was heavily influenced by the work of his friend and fellow architect, Baron Theophil Edvard von Hansen.

 Few modifications have been made to the building from the time of its construction up to the present day.
 Some exceptions are the addition of a ballroom, currently the Credentials’ Lounge, in 1909, and the extension added to the rear wing, now the Reception Hall, at the beginning of the 1960s.
 A second staircase at the rear of the building has been added, in order to allow communication between the floors without depending on the central staircase.
 Lastly, a lift has been installed.